What Causes Carbon Monoxide In A House?

 Common Household Sources of Carbon Monoxide

-- The Risk: A cracked heat exchanger allows combustion gases to mix with the air circulating through your ducts.
+- The Risk: A cracked heat exchanger allows combustion gases to mix with the air circulating through your ducts, compromising your indoor air quality and putting your family at risk.

 - The Fix: Regular inspections ensure these pathways remain clear for safe ventilation.